charles-ma/web-service/README.md

 1. go routine is invoked using go myFunction()
 2. go routine will start go thread, having m:n mapping with os threads

+### Web
+1. golang has built in web support
+2. golang has a templating system, similar to jspx, binding btw template and struct is dynamic
+3.

 ## Books
 [The little Go book](https://www.openmymind.net/assets/go/go.pdf) *Free*